venkateshshruthi/AED_Final_Project/README.md

 **Use Cases** <br />

 **_Providing Clinical Aid For The Destitute:_** <br />
-~Give the patient's medical condition a professional diagnosis and treatment from a doctor.
+~Give the patient's medical condition a professional diagnosis and treatment from a doctor. <br />
-~To identify the underlying cause of the sickness, provide test results from the lab.
+~To identify the underlying cause of the sickness, provide test results from the lab. <br />
-~Cater nurses to help ensure medicine is distributed quickly.
+~Cater nurses to help ensure medicine is distributed quickly. <br />